tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

 conflicts
-(sometimes called *causal+ consistency*) and requiring that there are no rollbacks to past states (aka *real time causal consistency*, the strongest higly-available model) allows us to arrive at the same result at each participating node without loosing any update.
+(sometimes called *causal+ consistency*) and requiring that there are no rollbacks to past states (aka *real time causal consistency*, the strongest highly-available model) allows us to arrive at the same result at each participating node without loosing any update.